YuanpengL/YuanpengL.github.io/_pages/about.md

 During my PhD at RMIT CISM, I developed computational frameworks for **approximating free-form surfaces with repetitive elements** to achieve cost-effective fabrication.
 These algorithms enable: (1) reducing individually the number of distinct beams, panels, or joints within a given structure through **clustering and optimization**; (2) approximating complex free-form surfaces using equivalent regular triangle panels in **mesh-growth** manner; and (3) simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.
 I also had a visit at EPFL GCM hosted by Prof. Mark Pauly, where I proposed a new type of **elastic gridshell composed of locally deployable rotational-surface components**, which can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.

 # News
-- *2025.11*: &nbsp;I presented our new paper "Double-Layered Elastic Gridshells with Locally Deployable Rotational-Surface Components" at [Advances in Architectural Geometry (AAG) 2025](https://www.aag2025.com/) at MIT, Boston.
+- *2025.11*: &nbsp;I presented our paper entitled "Double-Layered Elastic Gridshells with Locally Deployable Rotational-Surface Components" at [Advances in Architectural Geometry (AAG) 2025](https://www.aag2025.com/) at MIT, Boston.
-- *2025.11*: &nbsp;Together with Alison Martin, Prof. Mark Pauly, Dr. Seiichi Suzuki, we led a workshop on "[Beyond Continuity: Designing Elastic Gridshells with Discrete Reusable Elements](https://www.aag2025.com/workshop-2)" at Advances in Architectural Geometry (AAG) 2025 at MIT, Boston.
+- *2025.11*: &nbsp;Together with Alison Martin, Prof. Mark Pauly, Dr. Seiichi Suzuki, we led a workshop on "[Beyond Continuity: Designing Elastic Gridshells with Discrete Reusable Elements](https://www.aag2025.com/workshop-2)" [Advances in Architectural Geometry (AAG) 2025](https://www.aag2025.com/) at MIT, Boston.
+- *2025.06*: Our paper entitled "Free-Form Surface Approximation Using Rotational Patches" has been accepted to ACM Transactions on Graphics and will be presented at SIGGRAPH 2026, Los Angeles.
+- *2024.09*: &nbsp;I presented our paper entitled "Free-form Surface Approximation Using Congruent Regular Triangles" at the [Syposium of International Association for Shell and Spatial Structures (IASS) 2024](https://iass2024.org/web/) at ETH Zürich.

 # Selected Publications